It’s never too early to start the process of advance care planning.

 An Advance Directive for Health Care is your oral and written instructions about your future medical care in the event you are unable to express your medical wishes.
 An Advance Directive may include: identification of a health care agent, a personal statement of values and goals of care, and a living will.

-Once you have made your decisions and completed your forms, be sure to share them with your loved ones and with your doctor, nurses, social workers and anyone who works with you on your medical and health care needs.
+Once you have made your decisions and completed your advance directive, be sure to share it with your loved ones and with your doctor, nurses, social workers and anyone who works with you on your medical and health care needs.
 Your well-thought out and personal plans are only effective if others know your wishes and can advocate for you when you are not able.

 Including key friends and family members in your conversations may help alleviate conflict later.